spanishGab/notes-api/README.md

         {
           "id": 123,
           "title": "any title",
-          "content": "any content",
+          "description": "any description",
+          "islocked": false
         },
         {
           "id": 123,
           "title": "any title",
-          "content": "any content",
+          "description": "any description",
+          "islocked": false
         },
       ];
       ```